Carol Coombs

 Carol Coombs (born October 15, 1935) is a Canadian-born American former actress.
 She appeared in 24 films between 1941 and 1958, although mostly in minor roles.
 She is probably best-known as Janie Bailey, the oldest daughter of James Stewart and Donna Reed, in the 1946 film It's a Wonderful Life.
 In the 1950s, she also had roles in a number of television productions.

 Coombs retired from film business in her early twenties and spent the rest of her working life teaching kindergarten and elementary school.
-As of December 2014, she was a great-grandmother, and she and her husband of 57 years, Chet Mueller, lived in Irvine, California.
+As of December 2014, she was a great-grandmother, and she and her husband Chet Mueller, married since 1957, lived in Irvine, California.
 She has often attended festivals and meetings dealing with It's a Wonderful Life.